github/developer.github.com/content/guides/getting-started.md

 ### Get your own user profile

-When properly authenticated, you can grab your own user profile:
+When properly authenticated, you can take advantage of the permissions associated with your GitHub account.
+For example, try getting your own user profile.

     curl -i -u <your_username> https://api.github.com/user

-This time, in addition to the same set of information we retrieved for defunkt earlier, you should see a `plan` object on the response:
+This time, in addition to the same set of public information we retrieved for defunkt earlier, you should also see the non-public information for your user profile.
+For example, you see a `plan` object on the response:

     ...
     "plan": {